 This is an accordion element with a series of buttons that open and close related content panels.

-The UWPHI Evaluation Research group will be supporting a community-based, crime reduction project over the course of three years with the support of a Byrne Criminal Justice Innovation (BCJI) grant between 2021-2023.
-The Downtown Public Safety Initiative will focus on identifying a community-driven action plan for reducing violence crime that centers the voices of those most impacted by violent crime in downtown Madison.
+The UWPHI Evaluation & Engaged Research group support a community-based, crime reduction project with the support of a Byrne Criminal Justice Innovation (BCJI) grant between 2021-2024.
+The Isthmus Safety Initiative will focus on identifying a community-driven action plan for reducing gun and sexual violence that centers the voices of those most impacted by violent crime in downtown Madison.
 UWPHI staff will use their expertise in community engagement, action research, and evaluation research to help partners conduct root cause analyses, construct theories of change, select evidence-based interventions, monitor progress, and measure the impacts of community-based efforts on violent crime.

 Amos, R., Vigna, A., & Goodrich, J. (2022).
 Isthmus Safety Initiative: Community Engagement Results